 After taking a thorough developmental history, conducting a physical exam and doing a blood workup, Dr. K was able to identify an underlying metabolic issue that was contributing to my son’s sensory issues and his low muscle tone.
 Through supplementation, we were able to help boost his energy production which helped lessen his fatigue, boost his mood and increase his willingness to move his body and engage in sensory exploration.

 This issue was not unique to my son.
-Dr K. estimates that roughly forty percent of the children he sees have an underlying metabolic issue that is a major contributor to their sensory processing challenges.
+Dr K. estimates that roughly sixty percent of the children he sees have an underlying metabolic issue that is a major contributor to their sensory processing challenges.

 The following are signs your child fits into this category: